harta55/EnTAP/libs/curl-7.52.1/docs/INTERNALS.md

  The FTP and the SFTP/SCP protocols are examples of how we adapt and adjust the code to allow non-blocking operations even on multi-stage command- response protocols.
-They are built around state machines that return when they would otherwise block waiting for data.
+They are built around States machines that return when they would otherwise block waiting for data.
 The DICT, LDAP and TELNET protocols are crappy examples and they are subject for rewrite in the future to better fit the libcurl protocol family.